Why Anti-Racism Must Be a Cornerstone of Being a Global Citizen

 A protester waves a city of Chicago flag emblazoned with the acronym BLM for Black Lives Matter, outside the Batavia, Ill., City Hall during a protest over the death of George Floyd, on June 3, 2020.

-People of color are imprisoned at higher rates in the US, Australia, and the United Kingdom.
+BIPOC are imprisoned at higher rates in the US, Australia, and the United Kingdom.
 They're more likely to be impacted by climate change, live in poverty, experience hunger, and die from vaccine-preventable diseases.

 "White supremacy is this idea that everything that stems from the process of colonization is accurate and just," Alicia Boatswain-Kyte, assistant professor in the School of Social Work at McGill University, told Global Citizen.